calex/movie-jar/README.md

 ## Publishing the App

-Because there is no build process to automate, Netlify's typical procedure of running a build upon deployment to Git will not work.
+Because there is no build process to automate, Netlify's typical procedure of running a build upon deployment to Github will not work.
 To ensure the app has been deployed and the functions are running, when you are ready to publish to Netlify, run:

 `netlify deploy --prod`